BobbigGao/Steam-Game-Recommender/doc/DatabaseDesign.md

 ### 1. UserInfo
 This is an entity regarding each user and their login information
-1. **UserID**: a unique identifier to distinguish between users.
-It will be a string attribute and a primary key for this table,
+1. **userID**: a unique identifier to distinguish between users
-2. **UserName**: a self-selected username by the user, a string attribute
+2. **userName**: a self-selected username by the user, a string attribute
-3. **Password**: a password created by the user, a string attribute
+3. **password**: a password created by the user, a string attribute

 This entity is designed with the following assumptions:
 1. Every user in the platform has a unique UserID that cannot be modified.